Sepsis: Symptoms, Causes, Risks, and Treatment

 - High or low body temperature (above 101ºF fever or below 96.8ºF temperature)

-- Increased heart rate (more than 90 beats per minute)
+- Increased heart rate (more than 90 beats per minute) or changes in blood flow

 - Elevated breathing rate (more than 20 breaths per minute)